 Well, here’s your “red pill:”

-Have you ever asked yourself (likely not), if they really knew which were the best stocks to buy or what markets were going to be the best to invest in tomorrow, next week, month, year… why are they giving you this information for free (in the media) or selling it to you for a minor percentage point or two?
+Have you ever asked yourself, if they really knew which were the best stocks to buy or what markets were going to be the best to invest in tomorrow, next week, month, year… why are they giving you this information for free (in the media) or selling it to you for a minor percentage point or two?
 If you had this “knowledge” wouldn’t you keep it for yourself and become richer than Warren Buffet or Bill Gates?
 Why are they being so good to you?
 The dirty little secret is they don’t know and can’t pick the best stocks or forecast the markets with anything resembling consistency.
 If they could, if they really could, all these best minds in finance wouldn’t be consistently outperformed by the markets over any period of time you wish to measure (yes there are some outliers who actually do outperform the market over specific periods of time.
-However, the vast majority is unable to sustain or repeat that performance and a winner in one period is often the loser in the next with a different set of winners succeeding him or her).
+However, the vast majority are unable to sustain or repeat that performance and a winner in one period is often the loser in the next with a different set of winners succeeding him or her).

 Take mutual fund families.
 They have many different mutual funds.
 They have really bright MBA’s managing them, all looking for the “best” stock(s).
 If they really knew, why would they need all of these different funds they’d only need one: “the really big great mutual fund” and how many stocks would they need to own if they really knew – just one – the best one!